Best Endoscopy Hospital in Vadodara, Gujarat

 Your physician will explain the results of the examination to you, although you'll probably have to wait for the results of any biopsies performed.

 Your doctor will tell you what cleansing routine to use.
 In general, preparation consists of one or two enemas prior to the procedure but could include laxatives or dietary modifications as well.
 However, in some circumstances your doctor might advise you to forgo any special preparation.
-Because the rectum and lower colon must be completely empty for the procedure to be accurate, it's important to follow your doctor's instructions carefully.Should I continue my current medications?
+Because the rectum and lower colon must be completely empty for the procedure to be accurate, it is important to follow your doctor's instructions carefully.Should I continue my current medications?

 Flexible sigmoidoscopy is usually well-tolerated.
-You might experience a feeling of pressure, bloating or cramping during the procedure.
+You might experience a sense of pressure, bloating or cramping during the procedure.
 You will lie on your side while your doctor advances the sigmoidoscope through the rectum and colon.
 As your doctor withdraws the instrument, your doctor will carefully examine the lining of the intestine.What if the flexible sigmoidoscopy finds something abnormal?

 A PEG does not prevent a patient from eating or drinking, but depending on the medical condition and situation, the doctor might decide to limit or completely avoid eating or drinking.